 School of Medicine

 Current Research

-Dr Buchanan's main current research interests are (1) applying psychology to the dental context (including the development of assessment tools for measurement of dental anxiety) (2) how individuals (and family members) experience and cope with chronic illness and (3) the patient experience of surgery and psychological factors that can influence this.
-Within this research Dr Buchanan takes a lifespan approach using both qualitative and quantitative methods.
+Her main research interest is in the patient experience.
+Her work includes: (1) applying psychology to the dental context (2) the patient experience of medical procedures/surgery and psychological factors that may influence this (3) adherence to treatment advice and (3) patient-practitioner communication including cross-cultural perspectives.
+Within this research, Professor Buchanan takes a lifespan approach using both qualitative and quantitative methods.

+School of Medicine